Ugoku/Yogho-Yogho/README.md

 # Why ?
 I loved Yogho Yogho as a kid, both [the drink](http://www.yoghoyogho.nl/nl) and the game.
 But it was a tough game, there are no save games.
 So if you got "game over"on level 5, you would have to start again all the way in level 1.
 I *think* I managed to finish the game back then, but I am not sure.

+I started these scripts in 2013 but decided to rework it into a nice open-source collection of scripts in 2015.

 TODO: expand